 How much does it cost to adopt a pet?

 Canine adoption fees are $200.00.
 Purple Collar Club members are seniors or special needs dogs with a reduced adoption fee of $50.00.
-Kittens under one year old are $50.00, adult cats over a year are $25.00 and senior cats ages 5+ have no fee at all.
-Take part in our Adopt-A-Buddy program where the adoption fee for two kittens is only $80.00!
+Kittens under one year old are $75.00, cats 1-7 years old are $50.00 and senior cats ages 8+ have no fee at all.
+Take part in our Adopt-A-Buddy program where the adoption fee for a second feline friend is waived!
 Check out the Adopt page for more information on Pocket Pet adoption fees.

 You will also need to budget for other items your new pet may need.
 Some examples include a dog crate, cat carrier, appropriate cage for pocket pets, bowls, collar, leash, Gentle Leader or Easy Walk Harness, obedience training, wellness check at a veterinarian, flea and tick preventative, toys and treats.
 Don’t forget your new pet will need wholesome food too!
 Our adoptable dogs and cats have been fed a diet of Well Pet and Eagle Pack products.